 Our Analysis and Test Results

-The Benchmade North Fork knife can be thought of like a special edition of the Editors' Choice Mini-Barrage.
+You can think of the Benchmade North Fork knife as a special edition of the Benchmade Mini-Barrage 585.
 Notable differences include fewer customizable options, the wooden handle, and the lack of assisted opening.
 If you are ok with the blade steel of the North Fork (the Mini Barrage offers choices, the North Fork does not) and do not want the assisted opening function of the Barrage, the wooden handle of the North Fork may appeal to you.
 All others will prefer the Mini-Barrage.

 Blade and Edge Integrity

-A smaller angle cuts very well but won't last very long.
-Which brings us to the other part of blade and edge integrity.
+A smaller angle cuts very well but won't last very long, which brings us to the other part of the blade and edge integrity.
 Your blade must be sharp and stay that way.
-Also, because every knife requires ongoing sharpening (despite what certain budget knife manufacturers claim), it must be easy to resurface.
+Also, because every knife requires constant sharpening (despite what certain budget knife manufacturers claim), it must be easy to resurface.
 All these attributes are difficult to balance and tune.
 Additionally, the variables are many.
-A blade's sharpness and integrity is a function of materials, heat treatment, and geometry.
+A blade's sharpness and integrity are a function of usage, materials, heat treatment, and geometry.
 In the end, after tuning all of these, Benchmade does a dang fine job with the blade of the North Fork.
 The blade is carefully tuned and consists of excellent materials.
 The other Benchmade blades are similar and provide good quality as well.
-In term of blade performance, the Kershaw Blur and Best Buy Kershaw Leek come close to comparing to the Benchmade knives.

-Aside from one major variable, the ergonomics of the North Fork knife are virtually identical to those of the Editors Choice Benchmade Mini Barrage 585.
+Aside from one major variable, the ergonomics of the North Fork knife are virtually identical to those of the Benchmade Mini-Barrage 585.
 And it is ergonomics that set the Mini Barrage apart from other high-end knives we tested.
-These two are both just the right size, with smooth hinges, easy one-handed operation, and locks that work easier and more reliably than any other in the test.
-Larger knives are better in bigger than average hands and for bigger than average tasks, but the size of the North Fork and Mini Barrage are just right for most people in most applications.
+These two are just the right size, with smooth hinges, easy one-handed operation, and locks that work easier and more reliably than any other test.
+Larger knives are better in bigger than average hands and for bigger than average tasks, but the size of the North Fork is just right for most people in most applications.

 The one way in which these two are different is in the assisted opening function.
-On the Mini-Barrage (and on the Best Buy Kershaw Leek, Top Pick SOG Trident Elite, and Kershaw Blur, among others) the blade is spring loaded in such a way that the user just needs to start the process of opening it, and the spring pulls it the rest of the way.
+On the Mini-Barrage, the blade is spring-loaded so that the user just needs to start the process of opening it, and the spring pulls it the rest of the way.
 Our test team (and likely you) like this feature.
 It is this that mainly sets the Mini-Barrage ahead of the North Fork.

 Portability is a function of size, weight, pocket clip utility, and other carry options.
 Portability, regarding size, is also at direct odds with ergonomics.
 Larger knives (to a point) are easier to use.
 Smaller knives (with no limit, really) are more portable.
 On the entire continuum of pocket knife size, the North Fork is near the top.
 However, it is not at the very top.
 It is this size that seems to offer the best compromise of ergonomics and portability.
 The size is such that it clips relatively unobtrusively to your pants pocket.
 The pocket clip is secure and can be switched from one side to the other, depending on your hand preference.